Useful PSHE resources for schools

 Healthy School PSHE Coverage Overview Guidance Documents

 These documents aimed at primary and secondary schools, have been created by Cornwall Healthy Schools to provide schools with guidance about structuring their PSHE curriculum, including a possible way to organise the PSHE curriculum and different PSHE topics that could be covered throughout an academic year.
 It also provides schools with a range of free lesson plans and accompanying useful resources, which could be used to teach the different PSHE topics.
-However, it is just a guidance document; the school is best placed to make decisions about how to offer children a broad and balanced PSHE curriculum– there is no right or wrong way!
+However, it is just a guidance document; the school is best placed to make decisions about how to offer children a broad and balanced PSHE curriculum.

 Click on the titles below to access the resources: